Welcome to KWS

 My tips on making friends would be to try and make friends with someone who is by themselves, as it is harder to fit into a group of people who already know each other, but most people will be in need of a new friend.
 And finally, just be yourself because people will like you for who you are not who you are pretending to be.

 Josh welcomes you to KWS

 Firstly, WELCOME to KWS!
-It is the start of a new adventure, and for us it will be great to have your new faces about, having had just one year group up to now.
+It is the start of a new adventure, and for us it will be great to have your new faces about.

 You might feel a little apprehensive about it but you really shouldn’t.
 Moving on from primary school is a time to remember and you may not be with all your old class, but in no time at all you will make new friends, you will have opportunities to try new sports and get to know everyone.
 You certainly become a lot more independent from catching the bus to choosing your clubs and Period 7 choices.
 You really can make the school fit to your personality as we know not everyone is the same.

 In a matter of weeks you will be part of the family that is KWS.
-We, the current Year 7’s look forward to welcoming you in September but first enjoy the summer.
+We look forward to welcoming you in September but first enjoy the summer.

 See you soon!